Are you confused about headphones jacks and plugs?

 - TRRS connectors (Tip-Ring- Ring-Sleeve), or 4 conductor plugs

 - TRRRS connectors (Tip-Ring- Ring- Ring-Sleeve), or 5 conductor plugs.

 TS connectors have only two conductors, making them fairly straightforward.
 One carries the audio signal, the other serves as a return path and ground.
 Since only one audio signal is sent, TS connectors can only carry unbalanced mono audio signals.

-These cables are typically fairly short, as they tend to pick up a lot of interference, and the longer the cable is the more interference the signal will accumulate.
+These cables are typically fairly short, as they tend to pick up a lot of interference.
+The longer the cable is, the more interference the signal will accumulate.

 TRS connectors are the most common plugs in headphones.
 This is typically what people mean when they refer to a 3.5mm plug.
 Of the three conductors found in these plugs, one is used as a return path and ground, while the other two serve as the left and right audio channels.
 Since they carry the left and right audio signals separately, cables with these plugs can carry unbalanced stereo signals.